matheusWegner/tetris-api/README.md

 # Tetris websocket

-this is a simple tetris api made with go with a webscoket for tetris battle royale games data transfer between players
+this is a simple tetris api with a webscoket for tetris battle royale games data transfer between players